Invicti (formerly Netsparker) vs. Acunetix

 A web application security scanner is a vital tool for any modern organization that runs its own websites and web applications.
 As part of a systematic web security program, vulnerability scanning complements periodic penetration testing to minimize the risk of cyberattacks that can lead to data breaches or system compromise.

 Invicti (formerly Netsparker) and Acunetix are both based on excellent vulnerability scanning engines and are under constant development to stay on the leading edge of web application security.
 Each product provides vulnerability management, authentication support for scanning restricted pages, and integration with web application firewalls.
 Both can scan web APIs and web services as well as user-accessible sites, have an extensive internal API for custom integrations, and are available as on-premises software or SaaS solutions.

-So the question is not which of these security testing tools is better, because they are both industry leaders, but which is the right fit for your organization.
+So the question is not which better because both are industry-leading DAST tools.
+The real question is which solution is the better fit for your organization: Invicti with its enterprise-grade workflow integrations or Acunetix with hands-on speed and convenience.
 Try them out with no obligation and see which works best for you.